Ebazhanov/linkedin-skill-assessments-quizzes/revit/revit-quiz.md

 - [x] Reverse Print Order
 - [ ] Last Sheet to Bottom
 - [ ] Set Sheets to Plot in Reverse

+#### Q15.
+Topography is made up of contour lines of differing levels.
+The Label Contours command allows you to add a contour label to show the contour heights visually in views.
+How do you place a contour label?

+- [x] Pick two points passing through one or more contour lines.
+- [ ] Use the Tag by Category tool.
+- [ ] Select the contour line and right-click.
+- [ ] Drag a window selection over the contour line and edit on the Properties palette.